 Table of Contents

-Camera and input frame data sources in Unity —— Frame source
+Cameras and input frame data sources in Unity — frame source (Frame Source)

 The frame source is the provider of camera and input frame data in Unity.
-This article introduces the basic concepts, types, and runtime selection methods of frame sources.
+This article introduces the basic concepts, types, and selection methods of frame sources at runtime.

 What is a frame source

-A frame source (FrameSource) is a provider of input frames (InputFrame), abstracting cameras and other devices or functionalities that provide input frame data.
+The frame source (FrameSource) is the provider of input frames (InputFrame), abstracting cameras and other devices or functions that provide input frame data.

-The following diagram illustrates the position of a frame source in a session:
+The diagram below shows the position of the frame source in the session:

 flowchart LR